 How to Ferment Kimchi

 The length of the fermentation period is up to personal preference!
 My family does not eat kimchi often, so I immediately refrigerate it.
 Refrigeration allows for a slower fermentation.
-If you would like to have sour kimchi (for recipes like soondubu, a Korean stew) as soon as possible, you can leave your sealed kimchi out at room temperature for up to three days to develop the sour flavor more quickly.
+If you want sour kimchi (for recipes like soondubu, a Korean stew) as soon as possible, you can leave your sealed kimchi out at room temperature for up to three days to develop the sour flavor more quickly.
 After three days, I would advise storing it in the refrigerator.
 Here are some key tips to remember:

 - Place the mak kimchi in an air-tight container and make sure to pack it down tightly so that there are no air bubbles inside.
 Also, make sure that there is some kimchi paste covering the top pieces of cabbage.
 The kimchi paste on top prevents it from going bad.

-- For both fermenting your kimchi at either room temperature or in the refrigerator, you will need to “burp” the kimchi jar.
+- For fermenting your kimchi at either room temperature or in the refrigerator, you will need to “burp” the kimchi jar.
 This is simply opening the kimchi jar to release any gas building up from the fermentation.

 Easy Kimchi (Mak kimchi)